Akua Reindorf KC

 • Human Rights

-"She is an outstanding advocate and she is a go-to barrister for complex tribunal litigation.
-She is always absolutely on top of her brief, she is robust and methodical in cross-examination, she is very easy to work with and she is committed to winning the case." and ‘Akua is very collaborative in her approach, and she presents a unified front with instructing solicitors, which is always great for clients to see and not something that can be taken for granted when instructing Counsel.
-She is hardworking, very client friendly, and tenacious and very persuasive in her advocacy.’ - Legal 500 2023
+“Akua is very collaborative in her approach, and she presents a unified front with instructing solicitors, which is always great for clients to see and not something that can be taken for granted when instructing Counsel.
+She is hardworking, very client friendly, and tenacious and very persuasive in her advocacy.” - Legal 500 2023

 "Akua is excellent.
 She is authoritative and instils confidence in both instructing solicitors and clients alike."
-"Akua is always across the detail and really effective in cross-examination; she is able to dismantle the opponent's case piece by piece." - Chambers and Partners 2023
+"Akua is always across the detail and really effective in cross-examination; she is able to dismantle the opponent's case piece by piece." - Chambers & Partners 2023

-• Akua Reindorf KC specialises in employment, discrimination and human rights law, focussing on complex and protracted litigation and high profile internal investigations.
-She has particular expertise in the higher education sector.
-She was appointed as a Commissioner of the Equality and Human Rights Commission in 2021 and as a Fee Paid Employment Judge in 2020.
+Akua was appointed as a Commissioner of the Equality and Human Rights Commission in 2021 and as a Fee Paid Employment Judge in 2020.
 She was a member of the Attorney General’s Panel of Counsel (B Panel) from 2019 until she was appointed King’s Counsel in 2023.

 Akua is acclaimed in the directories as “superb” and is noted for her “gravitas”, her excellent cross-examination skills, attention to detail and ability to quickly get to the heart of a case.
 She was awarded Barrister of the Year in the Legal Business Awards 2023, Employment Junior of the Year in the Chambers UK Bar Awards 2022 and was one of The Lawyer’s Hot 100 for 2022.

-Akua’s substantial experience of investigatory work includes:
+Akua is listed in Chambers & Partners’ Independent Investigations category.
+Her substantial experience of investigatory work includes:

 • University of Essex “Reindorf Report” into alleged no-platforming of two external speakers who were accused of transphobia.
 The report was hailed as a “turning point” in the debate on sex and gender, trans rights and cancel culture in universities.
 Press coverage includes: Stonewall should stay out of trans rights war (Matthew Parris, The Times); Stonewall and the silencing of feminist voices at universities (Julie Bindel, The Spectator); It's wrong to erase women for the rights of others (Suzanne Moore, The Daily Telegraph); The Observer view on the right to free expression.